-1) Basic policy

-- The Company shall provide compensation sufficient to recruit exceptional people who are capable of performing the duties of Audit & Supervisory Board Members entrusted by shareholders. - The compensation structure shall maintain a high level of transparency, fairness, and rationality to ensure accountability to shareholders and other stakeholders. - 2) Compensation structure - Compensation for Audit & Supervisory Board Members shall consist only of a base salary from the perspective of their roles and independence. - 3) Base salary - The amount of a base salary shall be determined by taking into account the salary levels of other companies, as surveyed by a specialized outside organization. - 4) Compensation governance - All compensation for Audit & Supervisory Board Members shall be determined through discussions by Audit & Supervisory Board Members.
+- 1) Basic policy - The Company shall provide compensation sufficient to recruit exceptional people who are capable of performing the duties of Audit & Supervisory Board Members entrusted by shareholders. - The compensation structure shall maintain a high level of transparency, fairness, and rationality to ensure accountability to shareholders and other stakeholders. - 2) Compensation structure - Compensation for Audit & Supervisory Board Members shall consist only of a base salary from the perspective of their roles and independence. - 3) Base salary - The amount of a base salary, paid monthly, shall be determined by taking into account the salary levels of other companies, as surveyed by a specialized outside organization. - 4) Compensation governance - The amount of compensation for each Audit & Supervisory Board Member shall be determined through discussions by Audit & Supervisory Board Members.